GFPS considering creating magnet public charter school

 District officials have the option to move forward with the proposal regardless of the public charter school designation under existing law and staff will be asking the board for formal approval of the plan during the Oct.
 23 meeting.

-GFPS is launching a website on Oct.
+GFPS launched a website on Oct.
 10 with information on the proposal and details for the public to submit comments.

 Jackie Mainwaring, assistant superintendent for elementary education, said that the idea grew out of discussions on how to address teacher shortages, provide better support, develop better teachers and offer more educational choice to the community.